 Coercion Defense in Georgia

 There are some defenses that an Attorney can use to help defend your case.
 One of those defenses is coercion.
-Coercion occurs when the accused is forced to do an act against their will by the use of pressure, physical force, or threats.
+The Coercion Defense in Georgia occurs when the accused is forced to do an act against their will by the use of pressure, physical force, or threats.
 Georgia does accept the defense of coercion in criminal cases, except for murder cases.
-Lawson and Berry and their of Georgia Criminal Defense Lawyers are familiar with all of the arguments that can be used to support your case and coercion is no exception.
+Lawson and Berry and their of Georgia Coercion Attorneys are familiar with all of the arguments that can be used to support your case and coercion is no exception.
 If you or a loved one has been charged with a crime and it was done out of coercion, contact our offices today to seek representation.

 Georgia Law on Coercion